Report Title: The Conservative Case for Carbon Dividends (United States, Republican Party)

 - Carbon dividend has a lot of many economic benefits, for example, as a means to provide a reliable source of revenue for low-income Americans, increase transaction and promotes investment which boosts the economy.

 A means to address the increasing threat of climate change without abandoning conservative principles of the free market and limited government involvements.

 Thus, making ‘carbon dividends plan’ is an effective way to reduce carbon emissions while promoting economic growth and reducing regulations.

 - Carbon Tax – imposes a tax on fossil fuels which most economists consider as “the most efficient and effective way to reduce carbon emissions.”
 Hence, as carbon consumption declines, the government gradually increases the tax.

 - Carbon Dividends – Provided the basis that government redistributes the carbon tax revenue equally among all citizens.
-This ensure broad popular support for the carbon dividends plan and secure its longevity.
+This ensures broad popular support for the carbon dividends plan and secure its longevity.

 - Regulatory relaxation – A high enough carbon tax will result in emissions cuts that exceed current targets, which will render moot many CO2 regulations, including the Clean Power Plan.
 This will enable the US government to cut its bureaucracy.

-Climate change is an important political issue especially for younger voters and by addressing this issues, the Republican will be able to strengthen the party’s support base.
+Climate change is an important political issue especially for younger voters and by addressing these issues, the Republican will be able to strengthen the party’s support base.